A story about a trip to east-Spitsbergen, Svalbard

 Arctic Fox in winter fur.

 April 28th.
 We both know that we soon have to meet the civilization again.
 After 3 exciting weeks in this vast wilderness we set the direction northwest wards for returning to Longyearbyen.
-We cross the fjords, drive northwest wards up the wide Reindalen, cross through mountainous areas before finally end out in Adventdalen.
+We cross the fjords, drive up the wide Reindalen valley, cross through mountainous areas before finally end out in Adventdalen.
 Here we become very surprised when discovering that great parts of the snow is gone, melted away.
-The snow machine belts have rolled on much better mass than gravel, but we have to force the machines over the areas of bare land.
-Reaching the fjord here at the west coast we also see that the fjord have opened up and the black water appears between all ice floes.
+The snow machine belts have rolled on much better ground than gravel, but we have to force the machines over the areas of bare land.
+Reaching the fjord here at the west coast we also see that the fiord have opened up and the black water appears between all ice floes.
 Closing in to Longyearbyen the snow here and there not are so pure white as we have been used to.
 All as usual when knowing that the town is based on coal mining.

 After a looong hot shower I am sure that I am the cleanest person in town.